richhassall/KFD_NGM_models/README.md

 # KFD_R0_NGM_models

-This repository containes the R code and parameters needed to run next generation matrix models developed for Kyasanur Forest Disease in India.
+This repository contains the R code and parameters needed to run next generation matrix models developed for Kyasanur Forest Disease in India.
 For more information see https://doi.org/10.1101/2022.10.17.512427

 NGM_Cattle.R will run the model scaling tick abunadance and burden by cattle density.